trclst/mpv-winbuild-cmake/README.md

-# CMake-based MinGW-w64 Cross Toolchain
+## CMake-based MinGW-w64 Cross Toolchain

 This thing’s primary use is to build Windows binaries of mpv.

-Alternatively, you can download the builds from [here](https://sourceforge.net/projects/mpv-player-windows/files/).

 ## Prerequisites